1. Problem Setup

 House elevation under flood risk

-This tutorial teaches SimOptDecisions.jl through a realistic example: deciding how high to elevate a house in a flood-prone area.
+This tutorial teaches SimOptDecisions.jl through a realistic DMDU workflow, using the example of deciding how high to elevate a house in a flood-prone area (inspired by Zarekarizi, Srikrishnan, and Keller 2020; see also Doss-Gollin and Keller 2023).

 The Decision Problem